jaypowar00/helping-hearts/Readme.md

 Anyone who wish to do the other stuff related to documents in hospital (if it is the case), then they can create their Co-Worker Account and go through list of hospitals who needs Co-Workers right now to apply.

 If you are a doctor or retired doctor then by creating Doctor Account you will be able to fulfill the Hospital's request of needing extra doctors for their operations by applying for it.
-(Same for nurses using Nurse Account)
+(Same for nurses using Nurse Account)asd